soundpress/RulesOfNYC/docs/c04/index.rst

       (i) During Discussions Prior to Best and Final Offers.
 Once discussions are commenced with any proposer or after best and final offers are requested, any offeror may correct any mistake by modifying or withdrawing the proposal until the time and date set for receipt of best and final offers.

       (ii) Minor Informalities.
-Minor informalities, unless otherwise corrected by an offeror, must be treated in accordance with Section 3-02(m)(3)(i) of these Rules.
+Minor informalities, unless otherwise corrected by an offeror, must be treated in accordance with 9 RCNY § 3-02(m)(3)(i).

       (iii) Correction of Mistakes.
-If discussions are not held or if the best and final offers upon which award will be made have been received, mistakes may be corrected and the intended correct offer considered only in accordance with Section 3-02(m)(3)(ii) of these Rules.
+If discussions are not held or if the best and final offers upon which award will be made have been received, mistakes may be corrected and the intended correct offer considered only in accordance with 9 RCNY § 3-02(m)(3)(ii).

    (3) Mistakes Discovered After Vendor Selection.
-Mistakes may not be corrected after vendor selection except in accordance with Section 3-02(m)(4) of these Rules.
+Mistakes may not be corrected after vendor selection except in accordance with 9 RCNY § 3-02(m)(4).

    (4) Determinations Required.
-When a proposal is corrected or withdrawn, or correction or withdrawal is denied, a determination must be prepared in accordance with Section 3-02(m)(5) of these Rules.
+When a proposal is corrected or withdrawn, or correction or withdrawal is denied, a determination must be prepared in accordance with 9 RCNY § 3-02(m)(5).

 (r) Vendor Selection and Documentation.
 The ACCO must make a determination showing the basis on which the contract award was made to the responsible proposer whose proposal was determined to be the most advantageous to the City, taking into consideration the price and other criteria in the RFP.
 This determination must be included in a Recommendation for Award.
 Each Recommendation for Award must include at a minimum the following information: